mdo992/bobsgame-fonts/README.md

 # bobsgame-fonts
-Fonts for use with [bob's game](https://github.com/bobsgame/bobsgame).
-These are all ordinary Unicode fonts for use with non-OpenType-savvy programs (e.g. the Korean word processor Haansoft Hangul NEO).
+Ordinary Unicode fonts for use with [bob's game](https://github.com/bobsgame/bobsgame) and non-OpenType-savvy programs (e.g. Haansoft Hangul NEO).
 * **BobsGame Big** – Based on the font used in Mario & Luigi RPG games for the Nintendo DS.
 This font was created in 2012-12-20.
 * **BobsGame Mono** – A modified version of the font “System VIO” included in OS/2 (created by IBM) with revised glyphs and support for more glyphs.
 The cancelled OS/2 subset was created in 2015-01-08.
 The game author hosted this in the game's website in December and later removed it.
 * **BobsGame nD** – A modified version of the font in third/fourth generation Pokémon games with revised glyphs and support for more glyphs.
 The font will be used for nDworld.